 This bond ensures the laws of the Texas Financial Code (Title 3, Chapter 15) along with other Texas state laws.
 The bond stays in effect as long as the license is valid.
 However, the surety company can cancel the bond at any time by writing the Commissioner a notice of cancellation 30 days before the effective cancellation date.
 The applicant should verify the bond amount with the obligee before applying for the bond to ensure the bond amount is correct.

-Money Services Businesses License
+Money Transmitter Businesses License Requirements

 These are additional details about the licensing process that you should be aware of.
 (Only the bond is handled at Surety1, but this information will help you get your license.)